Erik Emanuel Fenz

 Many of us face the hypervigilant busy, over stressed dilemma of the modern world.
 Where value and emphasis is placed on status, image and objects.
 Rather than on who we are as sensitive, empathic, feeling, human beings.

-Since beginning my practice, I've worked with thousands of individuals from all walks of life, including many world-class athletes, students of yoga and meditation.
-Professional dancers, artists, actors and writers.
-Business people & entrepreneurs.
-Physicians, musicians, a few Roshis, Rabbis, Rinpoches, and of course many “ordinary” extraordinary people who enjoy and appreciate deep, effective, transformative bodywork.
+Since beginning my practice, I've worked with thousands of individuals from all walks of life, including many world-class athletes.
+Students of yoga and meditation.
+Professional dancers, teachers, supermodels, artists and poets.
+Actors and writers.
+Plumbers.
+Pilots.
+BASE Jumpers.
+Business people and Entrepreneurs.
+Nurses, Physicians and Musicians.
+Roshis, Rabbis and Rinpoches.
+Many “ordinary” extraordinary people, who value and appreciate life changing, transformative bodywork.

 It is the many interactions working with clients that have taught me the most over the years.
 People like you and me, sharing and touching on a state of presence, which allows us to be more inherently ourselves.

 Beauty, enlightenment, adventure and healing are desperately important counterpoints in this age of rapid change and negativity.
 To align with the soul takes great courage.